Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 QS is a mix of:

-13. When a user searches for [Your Brand] and you show an ad for [Your Brand] going to [YourBrand.com], your relevance is 10/10.
+When a user searches [Your Brand] and you show an ad for [Your Brand] going to [YourBrand.com], your relevance is 10/10.
 Your CTR will be insane (often 30-50%).
-This is the payoff for brand sentiment analysis that's positive—people actually want to click your ad.
+That's the payoff for brand sentiment analysis that's positive.
+People actually want to click your ad.

 The Economics: